pagkly/Zed/Investopedia/Investing/Beta 1.md

 ### Beta Value Equal to 1.0

 If a stock has a beta of 1.0, it indicates that its price activity is strongly correlated with the market.
-A stock with a beta of 1.0 has systematic risk.
+A stock with a beta of 1.0 has [[Systematic Risk]].
 However, the beta calculation can’t detect any unsystematic risk.
 Adding a stock to a portfolio with a beta of 1.0 doesn’t add any risk to the portfolio, but it also doesn’t increase the likelihood that the portfolio will provide an excess return.

 ### Beta Value Less Than One